 - Remove dust and stacks of books or magazines from the bathroom, as they enjoy the starch found in old book and magazine binding glues.

 - Spread cedar shavings in areas of the home where silverfish have been spotted.

-A silverfish trap can be created by covering the outside of a small glass jar with masking tape.
+A trap can be created by covering the outside of a small glass jar with masking tape.
 Place the container in the bathtub at night, along the sides of the tub, or wherever you’ve noticed silverfish.
-The silverfish will climb up the side of the jar and then won’t be able to climb out.
+The insect will climb up the side of the jar and then won’t be able to climb out.
 Remove the jar and empty it outside, away from your home.
 You can also fill the bottom of the jar with petroleum jelly making it difficult for the silverfish to escape.